-The Royal Commission will hold a public hearing in Homebush from Monday, 24 May to Friday, 28 May 2021.
+The Royal Commission held a public hearing in Homebush from Monday, 24 May to Friday, 28 May 2021.

 Public hearing 13 will focus on a case study about the recent experiences of people with disability residing in a house in western Sydney, NSW, operated by a non-government disability service provider, Sunnyfield Disability Services.
 It is anticipated that evidence will be presented relating to this case study that highlights broader systemic issues to be examined in subsequent public hearings.
 The hearing will examine:

 1. the experiences of three people with disability residing at the house over approximately four years, including:

 - how their NDIS-funded services and supports were provided